Gurley’s Dover Antiques Show & Vintage Market Starts A New Season

 Published: April 26, 2022

 DOVER, N.H. – Rachel and Josh Gurley gambled a bit scheduling the first of their outdoor shows at the Dover Elk’s Lodge in mid-April.
 They won.
 Nature cooperated, but several of the dealers were recalling Aprils in the past with heavy snowstorms in the area.
 (As it turned out, on the Monday following the show, parts of New Hampshire received more than 6 inches of snow.)
 However, the show, which ran smoothly with about 50 dealers, opened at 9 am on April 16 and closed at 2 pm.
 There was a $6 fee for the early buyers and free admission after 10 am.
 This formula has been successful for the Gurleys in the past.
 Attendees at Gurley shows, at least the “regular” crowd, know what they’ll find.
 Plenty of Americana – redware, stoneware, early furniture, advertising, textiles, painted woodenware, etc. The fun of these informal shows is that almost anything may appear, such as garden fixtures, vinyl LPs, books, postcards, Mission and midcentury items, Native American jewelry, Oriental rugs, Asian items and more.
 With about a 200-year difference in age, this time there was a pair of Battersea enamel candlesticks and an early Winnie-the-Pooh cloth figure.
 In other words, you just don’t know what you might find.
-These shows will run once a month through September and fit with the rest of the shows the Gurleys have scheduled
+These shows will run once a month through September and fit with the rest of the shows the Gurleys have scheduled.

 Most of the material on display was fresh, having recently been acquired by the exhibitors and sometimes being offered for sale before much research has been done.
 Trade signs were available in several booths.
 Mike Lord, Wells, Maine, may have had the largest assortment, with the most expensive being a large Wolf’s Head automotive sign, which was priced at $1,000.
 He commented, “Signs are really hot now.
 There are signs for almost any interest a customer might have.
 Automotive, beverages, foods, store signs, traffic signs, tobacco, you name it.
 They’re an inexpensive way to add interest to a room and many are ready to hang.”
 Lord also has been promoting Brimfield Online Trading, a Facebook page connecting buyers and sellers.